👋 You're exploring the MediSync Demo — experience full insights & features with Premium.

 Personalized Health Tips

-Tip 3: Focus on a diet rich in fiber and low in saturated and trans fats to manage high cholesterol.
+Tip 4: Adopt a heart-healthy diet rich in fiber and low in unhealthy fats to manage high LDL cholesterol.

-Tip 7: Incorporate anti-inflammatory foods consistently to manage elevated neutrophil levels.
+Tip 10: Incorporate anti-inflammatory foods consistently to manage elevated WBC levels.

 Foods/Supplements to Avoid